IFMLA: Your Guide to Intermittent FMLA Leave Rules and Rights

 Employees may use any accrued sick or vacation leave benefits concurrently with FMLA leave.
 However, employers should never encourage employees to exhaust other leave prior to electing FMLA leave.
 Employees cannot be required to use accrued sick or vacation leave during his or her time off.
 Absences due to a workers' compensation claim or short–term disability may also be counted along with FMLA leave.

-Employers may retroactively adjust leave and reclassify leave as FMLA leave in order to make sure an employee’s allotted FMLA leave is extinguished.
+Employers may retroactively adjust leave and reclassify it as FMLA leave to ensure that an employee’s allotted FMLA leave is exhausted.

 If an employee schedules treatment without first discussing this with the employer, the employer may legally require the employee to consult with the medical provider about other treatment schedules.

 Yes.
 Contrary to popular belief, the FMLA does not bestow some extraordinary job protections for employees.
-An employee who is out on FMLA leave can be disciplined or have his or her employment terminated so long as the employer can show that the discipline or termination was not related to the employee taking leave and that it would have happened absent the FMLA leave.
+An employee who is out on FMLA leave can be disciplined or have their employment terminated, so long as the employer can show that the discipline or termination was not related to the employee taking leave and that it would have happened absent the FMLA leave.

 A key question asked by the Department of Labor in response to a terminated employee’s complaint would be why the employee was not terminated prior to taking leave.
 However, employers have been able to successfully defend their post leave termination decisions.